Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 If you’re not quite ready for the most exclusive black cards — such as the Centurion® Card from American Express — The Platinum Card® from American Express is an excellent choice.
 It has a hefty $550 annual fee, but it has expansive features that include:

 Welcome offer.
-60,000 Membership Rewards points after you spend $5,000 on purchases within 3 months of your account opening.
+100,000 Membership Rewards points after you spend $5,000 on purchases within 6 months of your account opening.
+You’ll also earn 10x points at US gas stations and supermarkets, up to $15,000 within your first 6 months of account opening.

 Travel credits.
 Up to $200 in annual Uber credits, up to $200 in annual airline fee credits and a $100 credit every four years for your Global Entry or TSA PreCheck application.